-Ringing in the New Year without raising a glass of Champagne is almost sacrilegious.
-Imagine celebrating a birthday without cake or the Fourth of July sans fireworks.
+Ringing in New Year's Eve without raising a glass of Champagne is almost sacrilegious.
+Imagine celebrating a birthday without cake ... or the Fourth of July sans fireworks.

 How to open a Champagne bottle